Julie Delpy: Acting

+In 1984, at fourteen, Delpy was discovered by film director Jean-Luc Godard, who cast her in Détective (1985).
+In 1986, she appeared in Léos Carax's Mauvais Sang.
+In 1987, she played the title role in Bertrand Tavernier's La Passion Béatrice and was nominated for a César Award for Most Promising Actress.
+She used her money from the film to pay for her first trip to New York City.

-Delpy became an international celebrity after starring in the 1990 film Europa Europa directed by Agnieszka Holland.
-In the film, she plays a young pro-Nazi who falls in love with the hero, Solomon Perel, not knowing he is Jewish.
+Delpy became an international celebrity after starring in the 1990 film Europa Europa, directed by Agnieszka Holland.
+In the film, she plays a young Hitler Youth member who falls in love with the hero, Solomon Perel, not knowing he is Jewish.
 She did not speak German, so she performed her role in English and her dialogue was dubbed in.
 Delpy subsequently appeared in several Hollywood and European films, including Voyager (1991) and The Three Musketeers (1993).
 In 1993, she was cast by director Krzysztof Kieślowski for the female lead in Three Colours: White, the second film in Kieślowski's Three Colours trilogy.
 She also appeared briefly in the other two films - Blue and Red - in the same role.
 That year, she also appeared with Brendan Fraser and Donald Sutherland in the Percy Adlon feature Younger and Younger.
 In 1994, she starred with Eric Stoltz in Roger Avary's directorial debut Killing Zoe, a cult heist film capturing the Generation X zeitgeist.

-She achieved wider recognition for her role opposite Ethan Hawke in director Richard Linklater's Before Sunrise (1995).
+Delpy achieved wider recognition for her role opposite Ethan Hawke in director Richard Linklater's Before Sunrise (1995).
 It received glowing reviews and was considered one of the most significant films of the '90s independent film movement.
 Its success led to Delpy's casting in the 1997 American film An American Werewolf in Paris.
 She reprised her Before Sunrise character, Céline, with a brief animated appearance in Waking Life (2001), and again in the sequels Before Sunset (2004) and Before Midnight (2013).
-The initial follow-up movie earned Delpy, who co-wrote the script, her first Academy Award nomination for Best Adapted Screenplay.
+Both follow-up movies earned Delpy, who co-wrote the scripts, Academy Award nominations for Best Adapted Screenplay.

 In late 2001, she appeared alongside comedian Martin Short in the 30-minute short film CinéMagique, a theatre-show attraction presented several times daily at Walt Disney Studios Park in Disneyland Paris.
 She attended the park's March 2002 opening and the inauguration of the film-based attraction, where she starred as Marguerite - a female actress with whom Short's character, George, falls in love as he stumbles through countless classic movies.
-CinéMagique won the 2002 Themed Entertainment Association award for Outstanding Themed Attraction.
+CinéMagique won the 2003 Themed Entertainment Association award for the category Attraction of the Year Award for its Outstanding Theme.

-In 2009, Delpy starred in The Countess as the title character Elizabeth Báthory.
-Her third film as a director, it also starred Daniel Brühl and William Hurt.